Astrocal

 4. Reconnect integrations

-Connect Google Calendar via OAuth.
+Connect your calendars via OAuth (Google, Outlook, or CalDAV).
 Reconnect Stripe if you take payments.
 Set up webhooks for any automations you had running.

 5 min